pooja-gera/TheWireUsChallenge/Deepak_python_project/Challenge17/README.md

 Output:-
 3 result found:

-1.python is not pyhton snake
+1.python is not python snake
 2.python is good
 3.this is good